AmpersandTarski/documentation/syntax/syntax.md

 ## List of reserved words

-Keywords in Ampersand are always CAPITAL words.
+Keywords in Ampersand are always written in CAPITALS.

 * Keywords for the [main structure](structureOfModel.md)
   * `CONTEXT`